techierishi/The-Simplest-ACRA-PHP-SQL-Backend/README.md

 Edit the file with your email(if you want to recieve emails) and set the boolean to "true".

 You will only recieve mails if the directory is empty.
 Which means you will only be informed about new crashes since you emptied the logs folder.
-!!SQL REQUIRED FOR THIS!!
+SQL is required.

 When you are on your computer open crash/tosql.php.
 This file will transfer all .txt files in logs to the SQL database.

 Remember, for 100% functionality, name the table 'exceptions'.
+It relies on that being the name.
+There is no install.php because we aimed for functionality durring use than useless space to a file used **once**

 In index.php and tosql.php, remember to add:
 * Database name